roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 ### Air

 Air are all the cantrips you have in your deck.
 All 12 of them.
 30% of your spells are Air.
-They're nothing and everything at the same time and are what makes your deck actually function.
+They're nothing and everything at the same time, and they are what makes your deck actually function.

 Air in your hand can be a land, a creature, a piece of removal.
 It can even be more Air.
 It can become a cruise and multiply into more Air, or whiff into 3 lands.